f5devcentral/f5-agility-labs-adc/docs/class9/module3_core/lab/audit_logging.rst

 #.
 If you are not already logged in, locate **BIGIP-01** in the UDF Lab environment.
 #.
 Select **Access -> TMUI** to connect to the management interface.
 #.
 Login as **admin**.
-If you need the password,it can be found under the system details in UDF.
+If you need the password, it can be found under the system details in UDF.

 Review the Audit Logs